ukcs485gFall23/final-Ayushkhanal9/README.md

 ### Heroku
 The easiest way to setup your dashboard is using the [one-button-click](https://github.com/netreconlab/parse-hipaa-dashboard#heroku) deployment method for [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard).

-### Docker
-Parse Dashboard is the easiest way to view your data in the Cloud (or local machine in this example) and comes with [parse-hipaa](https://github.com/netreconlab/parse-hipaa).
-To access:
-1. Open your browser and go to http://localhost:4040/dashboard
-2. Username: `parse`
-3. Password: `1234`
-4. Be sure to refresh your browser to see new changes synched from your CareKitSample app

 Note that CareKit data is extremely sensitive and you are responsible for ensuring your parse-server meets HIPAA compliance.